percy/percy-appium-js/README.md

         - `bottom` (int): Bottom coordinate of the consider region.
         - `left` (int): Left coordinate of the consider region.
         - `right` (int): Right coordinate of the consider region.
+    - `androidScrollAreaPercentage` - Percentage Area to scroll for android devices. (should be between 0 and 100)
+    - `scrollSpeed` - Scroll speed in pixel/second.
+(Should be between 0 and 5000)

 ### Creating Percy on automate build
 Note: Automate Percy Token starts with `auto` keyword.
 The command can be triggered using `exec` keyword.
 ```sh-session